msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 ## Unstructured multivariate data

-Suppose now that each data set now consists of $m$ replicates $\mathbf{Z}_1, \dots, \mathbf{Z}_m$ of a $d$-dimensional multivariate distribution.
+Suppose now that each data set now consists of $m$ replicates $\boldsymbol{Z}_1, \dots, \boldsymbol{Z}_m$ of a $d$-dimensional multivariate distribution.
 Everything remains as given in the univariate example above, except that we now store each data set as a $d \times m$ matrix (previously they were stored as $1\times m$ matrices), and the summary network of the DeepSets representation takes a $d$-dimensional input (previously it took a 1-dimensional input).

 Note that, when estimating a full covariance matrix, one may wish to constrain the neural estimator to only produce parameters that imply a valid (i.e., positive definite) covariance matrix.
 This can be achieved by appending a  [`CovarianceMatrix`](@ref) layer to the end of the outer network of the DeepSets representation.
 However, the estimator will often learn to provide valid estimates, even if not constrained to do so.